 But wait, there's more!
 You may have proven who you are to Mailbox.org, but that's not enough for other providers like Gmail, who will mark your messages as possible spam and unceremoniously dump them in the recipient's spam folder.
 Fun.

-Let that take effect, then check it with the website again, and everything should be much greener and happier.
+Give it time to take effect, then check it with the website again, and everything should be much greener and happier.
 Either this tells Gmail how to check Mailbox.org to verify you, or it causes Mailbox.org to attach some meta data to requests that Gmail uses, or... whatever.
 I don't care, my stuff ain't going to spam anymore. 💚

 Here's my full DNS records, which might help someone.
 Not sure why the bottom 3 NS records are in there, but I think they were there by default so I'm leaving 'em.
 There's also a reference in their docs to adding a record for DKIM, but that doesn't seem to be necessary... maybe I'll revisit it later.

-Syncing Mail, Calendar, Contacts, Tasks to Your Phone
+Syncing Mail, Calendar, Contacts to Your Phone

 - Disable "battery optimization" per the app's suggestion, and allow the app to run in the background, otherwise I don't see how it'll allow updates.